soderque/UndergradWork/README.md

 ## Directory
 ### ST
 Projects from ST411, Methods of Data Analysis.
 Coding written in R/RStudio.
+Published to .pdf using R Markdown but code can still be viewed in published files.
 ### MTH
 Projects from MTH420, Models and Methods of Applied Mathematics.
 Coding written in Python.
 ### CS